-I wasn’t planning on starting the year with a healthy recipe, but this one was so tempting and perfect for these dark, drizzly days we’ve been having that I just had to try it.
+I wasn’t planning on starting the year with a healthy recipe, but this Banana Bran Bread was so tempting and perfect for these dark, drizzly days we’ve been having that I just had to try it.
 It’s a high fiber, sweet tasting quick bread from Camilla Saulsbury’s excellent book, 5 Easy Steps to Healthy Cooking: 500 Recipes for Lifelong Wellness.

 A little info on the book, which happens to be one of my favorites from last year: The title says “5 Easy Steps”, and while she does give you those 5 steps, Camilla also shares 500 ideas in the form of fantastic recipes using today’s “super foods”.
 The recipes aren’t dietetic or overly complicated, but rather enticing and eclectic and relatively simple to prepare once you’ve gathered the ingredients.
 Some recipes are pretty basic (though perfect and delicious, such as Camilla’s carrot soup) while other call for nutrient rich alternatives such as cream made from ground cashews, kale instead of lettuce, interesting pasta shapes, and grains you might have been meaning to try, but weren’t sure quite how.
 Also, I think vegetarians will find the book appealing given all the protein/veggie entrees, but the book includes plenty of recipes that include fish, chicken and beef.
 Not to mention appetizers, soups, desserts and quick breads.